 The Graduate School of Arts and Sciences provides Language Scholarships for classes below the 350 level during the the fall and spring semesters.
 Courses beyond the introductory level may have prerequisites and students may need to contact the relevant language department in order to be able to register for these courses.
 Additional information can be found in the GSAS policies regarding language scholarships.
 Please note that BSFS/5 year M.A. students are NOT eligible for language scholarships until they have completed their BSFS degree and are no longer classified as undergraduate students.
 Additional questions regarding language scholarships should be directed to your academic advisor.

-SSP Merit Scholarship Awards
+SSP Merit Scholarships Award

 These awards are highly competitive.
 The total number of merit scholarships is based on the availability of funds, and therefore may differ each semester.
 The merit award may provide a maximum tuition benefit of 50% to any student not already receiving a merit scholarship.
 SSP will award up to five merit scholarships each fall and spring semester to the students with the highest cumulative GPA who have completed a minimum of 18 credit hours.
 Students must take all of their courses (excluding language courses) for a letter grade in order to remain eligible for merit scholarships.

 Fall term grades will be reviewed the second week of January, in order to be considered for the spring semester.
 Spring term grades will be reviewed each June, in order to be considered for the fall semester.
 This timing allows for all grades to post and for funding balances to be calculated.